 by Erica Drahozal - Health, Safety & Environmental Officer for Harvest Caye in Belize

-Over the past months, employees in Harvest Caye, Belize have joined the local community in cleaning up beaches affected by plastics washing up ashore from neighboring countries.
-Sixteen employees from Harvest Caye volunteered, travelling by boat to the cleanup site, where they joined volunteers from various organizations to collectively gather and sort 15 large bags of trash and 16 large bags of recycling.
+Over the past months, employees in Harvest Caye, Belice have joined the local community in cleaning up beaches affected by plastics washing up ashore from neighboring countries.
+Sixteen employees from Harvest Caye volunteered, traveling by boat to the cleanup site, where they joined volunteers from various organizations to collectively gather and sort 15 large bags of trash and 16 large bags of recycling.

 Recently, on August 11th, Harvest Caye employees joined three other organizations in a cleanup project on Punta Negra Beach, in southern Belize.
 The Punta Negra community experiences large amounts of plastics washing up on their shores, much of which originates in neighboring countries.

 The Belize Tourism Board (BTB) has been engaged in a project to develop this beach area for tourism, to benefit the local village.
 As a result, the BTB, Toledo Institute for Development and Environment (TIDE), OCEANA, and Harvest Caye all collaborated to provide volunteers and materials for the event.